University of Ottawa Faculty of Law: The current Faculty of Law (1953 - today)

 The Faculty of Law's current building, Fauteux Hall, was named in honour of Gerald Fauteux and was constructed in 1973.
-During the 2006 fall semester, then-University of Ottawa president Gilles Patry announced that Fauteux Hall would undergo extensive renovations in 2009.
+During the 2006 fall semester, then-University of Ottawa president Gilles G. Patry announced that Fauteux Hall would undergo extensive renovations in 2009.
 Due to funding cutbacks, a new law building expansion was cancelled; instead, interior renovations were completed in 2012, including substantial changes to the entrance atrium and the Brian Dickson Law Library, and the construction of the Norton Rose Fulbright classroom.
 Construction of the Ian G. Scott Courtroom, a fully functional courtroom where sitting judges hear regular cases, was also completed in the Brooks Building, which is across the street from the main Faculty of Law building and houses extra classrooms, offices, and spaces for the Faculty of Law's various centres.